-Below are several resources you may find helpful.
+Below are several resources you may find helpful as well as a research bank.

 There are printable self-advocacy cards you can take with you to your medical visits, handouts for client education, a list of friendly practitioners, and for those interested in diving deeper into the studies informing the current development of evidence-based, weight neutral healthcare and the limitations of intentional weight loss.